 Several of the explanatory variables are market-based.
 These variables respond very quickly to changing market conditions and are never revised.
 This makes the Trader Edge recession model much more responsive than other recession models.
 The current and historical data in this report reflect the current model configuration with all 21 variables.

 The U.S. economy flirted with entering a recession in early 2016, which was reflected in the deteriorating economic, fundamental, and especially market-based data.
 The diffusion index, slack index, and recession probability forecasts all captured the weakening conditions.
-However, the weakness proved to be temporary and the conditions and recession model forecasts have improved significantly in the past year.
-The number of variables indicating a recession is currently one out of 21 (4.76%), which increased from zero out of 21 last month.
-The diffusion index only remained at zero for a single month.
+However, the weakness proved to be temporary and the conditions and recession model forecasts have improved significantly in the past two years.
+The number of variables indicating a recession is currently one out of 21 (4.8%), which increased from zero last month.

 Please note that past estimates and index values will change whenever the historical data is revised.
 All current and past forecasts and index calculations are based on the latest revised data from the current data set.